18th European ALARA Network Workshop [organized in collaboration with ISOE], Marcoule, France, 11 – 13 March 2019

 The programme is under construction !

-As part of the programme, time has been devoted for discussions in working groups between participants.
+As part of the programme, time will be devoted for discussions in working groups between participants.

 You can access here the 40th issue of the European ALARA Network Newsletter (pdf, 3 Mo).
 Articles deal with: